Leeps-Lab/financial_market_simulator/README.rst

 Define and set some environmental variables for the application to use while talking to the database.
-You can also add these commands to your .bash_profile so they persist.
+You should add these commands to your .bash_profile so they persist.

 ::